restic/restic/doc/045_working_with_repos.rst

     check snapshots, trees and blobs
     no errors were found

-By default, the ``check`` command does not verify that the actual data files on disk in the repository are unmodified, because doing so requires reading a copy of every data file in the repository.
-To tell restic to also verify the integrity of the data files in the repository, use the ``--read-data`` flag:
+By default, the ``check`` command does not verify that the actual pack files on disk in the repository are unmodified, because doing so requires reading a copy of every pack file in the repository.
+To tell restic to also verify the integrity of the pack files in the repository, use the ``--read-data`` flag:

 .. code-block:: console